Will Buxton

 William Thomas Buxton (born 14 February 1981) is a British motorsport journalist, commentator and presenter who is currently the lead commentator for Fox Sports' coverage of the IndyCar Series beginning with the 2025 season.
 He is best known for his coverage of Formula One with the Formula One Group from 2018 to 2024.

 Early and personal life

-Buxton was born in Portsmouth, but grew up in Malvern, Worcestershire.
+Buxton was born in Portsmouth, Hampshire, but grew up in Malvern, Worcestershire.
 He attended King's School, Worcester, where he was a chorister at Worcester Cathedral under Donald Hunt.
 He went on to study at Lord Wandsworth College and Sixth Form College, Farnborough, in Hampshire before studying politics at the University of Leeds.

 In 2018, Buxton announced he was engaged to Victoria Helyar, who worked in marketing for the Racing Point F1 Team.
 They got married in April 2022.
-The couple have a daughter, born on 5 July 2023.
-Buxton also has an older daughter from a previous relationship.
+The couple have two children, a daughter born 5 July 2023 and a son born 12 November 2025.
+Buxton also has a daughter from a previous relationship.